Fraser & Isham Law Office

-Fraser & Isham Law Office, also known as Christopher Law Office, is a historic law office building located at Fowler, Benton County, Indiana.
+Fraser & Isham Law Office, also known as Christopher Law Office, is a historic law office building located at Fowler, Indiana.
 It was built in 1896, and is a one-story, rectangular Romanesque Revival style red brick building.
 It features mansard and conical roofs and two rounded bays on the front facade.
 A flat roofed rear addition was erected in 1952.

 It was listed on the National Register of Historic Places in 2000.